-The compressed air system consists of two (2) stationary Worthington compressors, a Model RS-25-100 and a Model Rollair 40-100, which are located in the compressor room next to the MCC room in the treatment building.
-The compressors provide air required by the Sludge Holding Tank Discharge Pump, for transfer of sludge from the Clarifier to the Sludge Holding Tank (two (2) vacuum air-lift sludge lines), and for carbon changeouts.
+The compressed air system consists of two stationary Worthington compressors, a Model RS-25-100 and a Model Rollair 40-100, which are located in the compressor room next to the MCC room in the treatment building.
+The compressors provide air required to transfer sludge from the Clarifier to the Sludge Holding Tank (two vacuum air-lift sludge lines) and for carbon changeouts.
 A Van Air refrigerated air dryer system dries the air prior to use in the system.

 Because of the infrequent use, the Compressed Air System requires manual starting.
-Pressure gauges, switches, and temperature gauges function internally to protect the unit from over-pressurization.
+Pressure gauges, switches, and temperature gauges function internally to protect the unit from overpressurization.

-Air is supplied on demand for the sludge pump and sludge transfer by copper lines pressurized to 100 psi.
+Air is supplied on demand for the sludge transfer by copper lines pressurized to 100 psi.
 The pressure in the air lines for carbon transfer is regulated by control valves and gauges on the service module.

-The air module schematic and compressed air schematic are detailed on Figures 7.3 and 7.4.
+The air module schematic and compressed air schematic are detailed on Figures 7.4 and 7.5.